JonasSchw14/DH_project_bundestagsdebatten/README.md

 building the bertopic model, fitting it to the documents (speeches) and saving it

 # eval_visual.py
-evauluation and visualization of the trained model
+evaluation and visualization of the trained model